I have never exerted so much authority in my life.

 He is the one who made something very clear to me: I CANNOT forfeit my authority.
 Not when it is something He has bestowed on me.

-and made me question all the progress I’d been making.
 Maybe I was wrong to punish the kids this and that way.
 Maybe I shouldn’t have said this or done that.
-Maybe I didn’t really know what I was doing and should just give up.
+Perhaps I didn’t really know what I was doing and should just give up.

 I had to shove all those feelings down, because the kids, oblivious to my sudden perspective shift, were going about their merry way asking me for help zipping up their jackets, asking me for permission to go to the bathroom, climbing into my lap, complaining to me about inconsiderate things the other kids were doing, pretending to run out the door and then hesitating long enough for me to catch them and whisk them up into my arms.